Netherlands in World War I: Refugees

 After the German invasion of Belgium on 4 August 1914, one million Belgians out of a total population of six million fled their country to the Netherlands.
 The first wave consisted of Belgians of German descent, German-speaking East Europeans, and Jews, who fell victim to the Belgian public's outrage directly after the invasion.
 Many chose to leave because their businesses and homes were raided by angry mobs.

 The second wave was caused by the German Army's invasion and war crimes against civilians.
-Most of these refugees returned when the focus of military action became concentrated on the Western Front, but others moved on to England or France.
+Most of these refugees returned when the focus of military action became concentrated on the Western Front, but others moved on to the UK or France.
 An estimated 100,000 Belgians stayed in refugee camps during the war, the largest of the camps being in Nunspeet.
+The Dutch-German border was eventually blocked by the German-built Wire of Death.

 As well as Belgian civilians, there were political refugees from Germany, such as the German-American socialist Carl Minster; Germans escaping conscription into the army; and prisoners-of-war who had escaped from German camps, mostly Russians, Ukrainians, and Poles.